PhongHPham/druthers/README.md

 Within the root directory:

-Make sure you have npm installed, then ...
+Make sure you have npm installed, then...

     npm install
     bower install